Dheerajk1/ETH-Intermediate-mod_3/README.md

             _burn(msg.sender, amount * 10 ** uint256(decimals()));
           }

-  through this function tokens will be burnt.
+Through this function tokens will be burnt.

 3. transferAmount